julianhyde/scott-data-hsqldb/README.md

 </dependencies>
 ```

-(scott-data-hsqldb supports HSQLDB 2.0.0 and higher,
+(scott-data-hsqldb supports HSQLDB 2.3.0 and higher,
 and Java 8 and higher;
 note that HSQLDB 2.6.0 and higher requires
 <a href="http://hsqldb.org/doc/2.0/changelist_2_0.txt">Java 11 and higher</a>.)

-Connect to the database via the URL, user name and password in the
+Connect to the database via the URL, username and password in the
 `ScottHsqldb` class:

 ```java